Maternal death: Prevalence by country

-At a country level, India (19% or 56,000) and Nigeria (14% or 40,000) accounted for roughly one third of the maternal deaths in 2010.
+India (19% or 56,000) and Nigeria (14% or 40,000) accounted for roughly one third of the maternal deaths in 2010.
 Democratic Republic of the Congo, Pakistan, Sudan, Indonesia, Ethiopia, United Republic of Tanzania, Bangladesh and Afghanistan accounted for between 3 and 5 percent of maternal deaths each.
 These ten countries combined accounted for 60% of all the maternal deaths in 2010 according to the United Nations Population Fund report.
 Countries with the lowest maternal deaths were Greece, Iceland, Poland, and Finland.

-As of 2017, countries in Southeast Asia and Sub-Saharan Africa account for approximately 86% of all maternal death in the world.
-Sub-Saharan African countries accounted for about two-thirds of the global maternal deaths and Southeast Asian countries accounted for approximately one-fifth.
-Since 2000, Southeast Asian countries have seen a significant decrease in maternal mortality with an overall decrease in maternal mortality of almost 60%.
+In 2017, countries in Southeast Asia and Sub-Saharan Africa account for approximately 86% of all maternal deaths worldwide.
+As of 2020, Sub-Saharan African countries such as South Sudan, Chad, and Nigeria had the highest maternal deaths per 100,000 live births.
+Since 2000, Southeast Asian countries have seen a significant decrease in maternal mortality of almost 60%.
 Sub-Saharan Africa also saw an almost 40% decrease in maternal mortality between 2000 and 2017.
-As of 2017, the countries with the highest maternal mortality rates included South Sudan, Somalia, Central African Republic, Yemen, Syria, South Sudan, and the Democratic Republic of the Congo.
-The numbers for maternal mortality in these countries are likely affect by the political and civil unrest that these countries are facing.